Energy stocks prop up European shares after coronavirus-led rout

 With tough containment measures stalling business activity and sparking mass staff furloughs, initial U.S. jobless claims are expected to have climbed to a seasonally adjusted 3.5 million for the week ended March 28, with some estimates ranging as high as 5.25 million.

-One of the world’s biggest recruiters Hays (HAYS.L) slumped 13% to the bottom of the STOXX 600 after announcing an emergency 200 million pound ($248.36 million) issue of shares on Thursday.
+One of the world’s biggest recruiters Hays slumped 13% to the bottom of the STOXX 600 after announcing an emergency 200 million pound ($248.36 million) issue of shares on Thursday.
+(Reporting by Sagarika Jaisinghani in Bengaluru; Editing by Shounak Dasgupta)